 Welcome to our website.
 For the past three years, Meadow Residential has been working to deliver the site at Champion Hill for a mixed-use scheme including new homes together with a new stadium for Dulwich Hamlet Football Club (DHFC).

 Meadow Residential remain fully committed to delivering much needed housing and a sports facility and have sought to work constructively with Southwark Council to that end.
-We are now preparing to put forward a revised Planning Application that is policy compliant and will secure the future of DHFC and address the Mayor’s Housing Agenda.
+We have now submitted a revised Planning Application that is policy compliant and will secure the future of DHFC and address the Mayor’s Housing Agenda.

 Our proposals for Champion Hill

-Following consultation with fans and residents at exhibitions held in February and April, Meadow Residential is submitting a new Planning Application, which offers:
+Following consultation with fans and residents at exhibitions held in February and April, Meadow Residential has submitted a new Planning Application, which offers:

 - 40% affordable homes

 - A newly designed community stadium facility providing a secure future for the Club with increased capacity and modern facilities